Dietary Guidelines After Bariatric Surgery

 2. Aim for a total daily fluid intake of 48–64 ounces.

 3. Drink half a cup of liquids at each meal.
-The recommended choices include skim milk (protein powder can be added), cream soups (strained), yogurt ( fat free with no sugar), meal replacement drinks, etc
+Recommended choices include adding protein powder to skim milk, straining cream soups, selecting fat-free yogurt with no sugar, and opting for meal-replacement drinks.

 Phase 2B: Suggesting Puréed Foods for Patients Following Bariatric Surgery